MikeyForYou/pnp_bot/README.md

 # pnp_bot
-Discord bot for personal add posting and responding You sick fucks
+Discord bot that will take input from Members and output a nice personal add for server.